electronicvisions/brainscales2-demos/README.md

 # BrainScaleS-2 Demos and Tutorials

 This repository contains usage examples for the BrainScaleS-2 toplevel APIs.
-A web version can be found [here](https://electronicvisions.github.io/documentation-brainscales2/brainscales2-demos).
+The latest deployed web version can be found [here](https://electronicvisions.github.io/documentation-brainscales2/latest/brainscales2-demos).
+For other versions, please look [here](https://electronicvisions.github.io/documentation-brainscales2/).

 ## Visionary Flow